 The parents of 12-year-old Eliza Almuina recently appeared before the Albuquerque city council and spoke about making roads safer in the area.
 Tragically, their daughter was using a crosswalk in front of her school when she was struck and killed by a driver who said he did not see the girl or her friend as they tried to cross Louisiana Boulevard.
-Almanzar & Youngers, P.A., is representing the child’s mother in her capacity as Personal Representative for the Wrongful Death Estate of Eliza Justine Almuina.
+Youngers Law is representing the child’s mother in her capacity as Personal Representative for the Wrongful Death Estate of Eliza Justine Almuina.

 Council looks at Complete Streets Ordinance